epfl-matmat/matmat.org/jobs/index.md

   and push the state of Bayesian Optimisation methods for inverse materials design.
-* You obtained your PhD in statistics, computational mathematics, method development for computational solid-state physics or a related subject.
+* You obtained your PhD in statistics, computational mathematics, method development for computational materials discovery, method development for the modelling of electronic properties in solids or a related subject.
 * You have an excellent academic track record and demonstrated prior research experience in at least one of the following:
   - Quantum-chemical or materials simulations, computational materials design,